-The student will learn all aspects of laundry appliances including gas and electric washers (top load and front loads) and dryers (front load and high efficiency).
-With washers, students will learn electrical and plumbing requirements, and disassembly and reassembly of complete washer electrical circuits including mechanical and electronic controls.
-With dryers, students will learn gas and electrical components used including switches, timers, electronic controls, and sensors; installation of product (venting, electrical, and plumbing requirements); the importance of proper airflow; and gas burners and controls.
-Class may include repairing or replacing switches, motors, or other parts.
-Students may have to read wiring diagrams or instruction manuals before doing the repair work.
+The student will learn all aspects of water supply appliances such as electric, gas and power vented water heaters, dishwasher, garbage disposers, and instant hot.
+Students troubleshoot for broken connections; listen for loud humming or grinding noises, and turn gears or other moving parts.
+Use of torch and quick connect fittings as needed.
+Class may include repairing or elements, thermocouples, switches, motors, or other parts.
+They may have to read wiring diagrams or instruction manuals before doing the repair work.
 Prerequisite: Basic Appliance Repair or waiver from teacher.
 Hand tools necessary.
 Major tools provided.
-Senior adult and disabled retiree tuition waivers apply.
+Senior adult and disabled retiree course fee waivers apply.
 Transcript available.

 This course will teach the student basic electrical theory and hands-on wiring knowledge.
 The student will practice repairing cords, plugs, lights and doorbells.
 Also emphasized are switches and receptacles.
-Senior adult and disabled retiree tuition waivers apply.
+Senior adult and disabled retiree course fee waivers apply.
 Transcript available.

 It is almost inevitable that you will need to patch or repair drywall somewhere in your house.
 Drywall is easily repaired with virtually no evidence of any of the damage.
 If you have plaster walls, many of the techniques listed here can be used to repair plaster cracks and holes as well.
 If you have textured walls, you will first need to follow the procedures to repair the wall, then you can use texturing techniques to match the existing wall surface.
 Drywall repair falls into 5 categories: 1) Small holes 2) Large holes 3) Cracks 4) Loose tape joints and